Karunabist/learning/README.md

 - [X] [Gensim]()

 ### Generative artificial intelligence or generative AI(Prompt Engineering ,LLMS, generative models for Developers)

+Generative AI: Category of AI that can "produce" content like text/images vs. specific tasks like predicting things.

+AI models: think of these as a big ,big math equations.

+Large Language Models: very big math equations that are very good at predicting that next word

+Prompts: message you send to ChatGPT

+Prompt engineering: the science of sending the exact right messages to ChatGPT to get the output you want.

 The goal of prompt engineering is to guide the language model towards producing accurate, relevant, and coherent responses.
 By carefully constructing the prompt, users can influence the behavior and output of the model.
 This process often requires experimentation, iteration, and understanding of the model's capabilities and limitations.